 The island is also home to what many believe is the southernmost point in all of Europe.

 Continuously inhabited since the Neolithic times, Gavdos has played an interesting role throughout many periods of Greek history.

 The history of Gavdos

-Archaeological evidence shows that the Roman Empire also took an interest in the small island.
+Archeological evidence shows that the Roman Empire also took an interest in the small island.

-The Romans used so much of the island’s natural resources that they permanently damaged its flora and fauna, something that can still be witnessed to this day.
+The Romans used up so much of the island’s natural resources that they permanently damaged its flora and fauna, something that can still be witnessed to this day.

 In the 1930s, communists and leftists were exiled to the remote island.

 As the entire country began to urbanize in the middle of the 20th century, residents from Gavdos slowly moved to Crete, where there was more employment and educational opportunity.

 Gavdos now a laid-back paradise